Maximilian-Noethe/m413_ap23a_FNAP/01_documentation/e-decide/decision.md

 ## Decision Log

-A decision log is good for tracking nearly to every decision you make.
-Honestly, it is a little difficult to back track on every decision as we didn't write all of them down as we should've.
-The reason for that is that we were unsure if it is really productive to do so because there were a couple of decision to make and it's soemtimes hard to prioritize the important ones over the "quick yes or no" ones.
+A decision log proves beneficial for tracking nearly every decision made during a project.
+However, candidly, it can be challenging to retroactively trace every decision, especially when we didn't document all of them as thoroughly as we should have.
+The uncertainty stemmed from questioning the productivity of documenting every decision, given the multitude of choices to make.
+Prioritizing between important decisions and those requiring a quick 'yes or no' added complexity to the process, making it difficult to distinguish between them.

-To disinguish them isn't that easy we realized.
-So for this time we will cover up some important decisions made but not to big to be on a Matrix table.
-Such as how many characters should the game have, what are the collectibles, how should the map look like and so on.
+To address this, we've chosen to document crucial decisions that are significant but not large-scale enough to be included in a matrix table.
+Examples include determining the number of characters in the game, defining collectibles, deciding the appearance of the map, and so on.
+This approach serves as a pragmatic compromise.
-I think that it's a good base to look out to our information part of the documentation as we even there had to take first decisions.

-In summary I can say that I see single parts of the IPERKA model mixing up into smaller logs throughout the project.
-I can say that because for us atleast it wasn't so static as we first believed it could've been.
+Looking at our information part of the documentation, we find it to be a good reference for our initial decisions.
+In summary, I observe that individual components of the IPERKA model integrate into smaller logs throughout the project.
+Contrary to our initial belief, our approach has been more dynamic than we anticipated.

 ![Screenshot 2023-10-05 210328](https://github.com/Maximilian-Noethe/m413_ap23a_FNAP/assets/142780256/3234a3cc-0a54-42a1-b831-07a2e7208478)